-If you’re looking for a quick and easy way for your kids to make a bird’s nest to go along with their latest bird craft, this paper bag bird’s nest is a breeze.
-With this easy paper bag craft, kids can make the perfect nest for a science project, a diorama or just a simple spring craft.
+This bird’s nest craft is great for kids who want to make a nest to go along with their latest bird craft, or to display the chicks and eggs they’ve made for Easter.
+It’s a simple paper bag craft, that will come in handy for a science project, a diorama or just a simple spring craft.

 We’ve been making all kinds of bird crafts here in my daycare, and to go along with them, we’ve had to make a few birds nests.
 Today, I’m going to show you how kids can make a simple paper bag nest to accompany their bird crafts.